Edmure Tully by Amok©

 - For the historical figure, see Edmure Tully (father of Axel).

-Ser Edmure Tully is the son of Lord Hoster Tully and the heir to House Tully of Riverrun, the liege lords of the riverlands.
+Ser Edmure Tully is the son of Lord Hoster Tully and Lady Minisa Whent, and the heir to House Tully of Riverrun, the liege lords of the riverlands.
 He is the younger brother of Catelyn and Lysa.
 In the television adaptation Game of Thrones he is portrayed by Tobias Menzies.

 - See also: Images of Edmure Tully